sam-hosseini/freelancing-in-finland/README.md

 10% of 20€-phone-benefit is 2€.
 This means that you must take a big enough salary in March to cover this 2€ tax that you have to pay.
 Therefore, in March, your salary must be 2.22€.
 When you deduct your 10% tax from 2.22€ salary, 2€ is left, which will cover the 2€ tax that you have to pay for 20€-phone-benefit.

-**Should you offer yourself benefits above the tax-free limit?** You can but it will make no difference in case of a `self-employed` person.
+**Should you offer yourself benefits above the tax-free limit?** You can but it will be similar to taking salary in case of a `self-employed` person.

 As seen in [understanding your new personal taxation situation](#understand-your-new-personal-taxation-situation), the `self-employed` only pay `income tax` on their income and nothing else.
 So if you offer yourself 1000€ salary and your tax rate is 20%, you get 800€.
 If you offer yourself 1000€ as benefit, you will also get 800€.